projectcalico/calico/master/networking/mtu.md

 #### View current tunnel MTU values

-To view the current tunnel size, use the command:
+To view the current tunnel size, use the following command:

 `ip link show`